MikeRatcliffe/Recipes/recipes/instant-pot-braised-beef-lamb-shank.md

 ## steps

 1. Season the meat with salt.
-2. Turn on the Instant pot and select sauté.
-Once hot add cooking fat to the pot and sear the meat, about 2-3 minutes per side, until golden brown.
+2. Turn on the saute function and melt the butter.
+3. Add the meat and sear it on each side for about 2 minutes each.
-3. Add broth.
+4. Add broth.
-4. Pressure cook on high for 35 minutes.
+5. Pressure cook on high for 35 minutes.
-5. Natural release pressure for 15 minutes then manually release the remaining pressure.
+6. Natural release pressure for 15 minutes then manually release the remaining pressure.
+7. Transfer the roasting joint to a serving plate and rest for at least 10 minutes.
+8. Slice it across the grain.

 ## based on